Java PaaS CloudBees Offers Hybrid Deployment

 The AnyCloud service, Harris explained, provides a centralized view and access to all cloud deployments.
 It makes it possible for developers to deploy their apps to traditional hosted or to on-premise data centers.
 The apps can be made to conform to requirements to run in specific geographic regions and to comply with company policies mandating an app be deployed with a specific hosted provider, he said.
 And because it's Java-based, it works with across a range of environments, including Amazon Web Services (AWS) and other managed Infrastructure-as-a-Service (IaaS) providers.

 CloudBees is best known as one of the Java-based PaaS specialists.
-The Boston-based company's flagship platform comprises two products: DEV@cloud, a service designed to allow developers to take their build and test environments to the cloud, and RUN@cloud, a traditional deployment PaaS designed to allow dev teams to deploy their applications to production on the cloud.
+The Boston-based company's flagship platform comprises two products: [email protected], a service designed to allow developers to take their build and test environments to the cloud, and [email protected], a traditional deployment PaaS designed to allow dev teams to deploy their applications to production on the cloud.
 The CloudBees PaaS competes with Red Hat's OpenShift and Cloud Foundry, and Java-based middleware from Oracle and others.

 The company is expecting AnyCloud to touch a real pain point in the data center.
 Harris cited a recent Forrester report ("Q&A: How To Get Private Cloud Right") showing that nearly a third of enterprise infrastructure and operations teams are putting a high or critical priority on building a private cloud this year.
 "But there's a catch," Forrester researchers write.
 "Most aren't operationally prepared to run a cloud, nor are they thinking through the operational implications of what this even means."